jkillingsworth/jkillingsworth.com/_posts/2019-01-26-the-distribution-of-price-fluctuations.md

 ## Cryptocurrencies

 A number of different cryptocurrencies have emerged in the past few years.
-And some of them have made large price moves.
+And some of them have made enormous price moves.
 Can we expect the price fluctuations of these digital assets to exhibit the same characteristics as stocks and currencies?
 Let's examine a few of the most popular ones:

 {% table %}
 | <span style="width: 4em;">Symbol</span> | <span style="width: 17em;">Digital Asset</span>